vikrantdeshpande09876/vikrantdeshpande09876/README.md

 ### 🔭 Notable projects architected include:

+1. An [NLP-based package](https://github.com/hubmapconsortium/asctb-ct-label-mapper) to translate raw-labels into expert-approved naming-conventions, to establish controlled vocabulary within new annotated scRNA-seq datasets.
-1. A [Credit Card fraud detection](https://github.com/vikrantdeshpande09876/Credit_Card_Fraud_Detection) framework deployed on GCP to monitor source-file changes using Cloud Functions and Airflow (Cloud Composer).
+2. A [Credit Card fraud detection](https://github.com/vikrantdeshpande09876/Credit_Card_Fraud_Detection) framework deployed on GCP to monitor source-file changes using Cloud Functions and Airflow (Cloud Composer).
-2. A Timeseries framework deployed on Azure ML as pipelines by using Facebook-Prophet and Seasonal-ARIMA models, and exogenous variables like `discounts`, `price-hikes`, `number of housing-permits`, `consumer sentiment index`, etc. (Not open-sourced; internship project)
+3. A Timeseries framework deployed on Azure ML as pipelines by using Facebook-Prophet and Seasonal-ARIMA models, and exogenous variables like `discounts`, `price-hikes`, `number of housing-permits`, `consumer sentiment index`, etc. (Not open-sourced; internship project).
-3. A distributed [weather-reporting](https://github.com/airavata-courses/scapsulators) system deployed using microservices-architecture in Kubernetes cluster for real-time streaming of inference-reports via Kafka.
+4. A distributed [weather-reporting](https://github.com/airavata-courses/scapsulators) system deployed using microservices-architecture in Kubernetes cluster for real-time streaming of inference-reports via Kafka.
-4. An in-house [master-data-management tool](https://github.com/vikrantdeshpande09876/Masterize_Hospital_Entities) to recursively parse and merge subsets of data while tracking transitive dependencies, and used the Levenshtein algorithm for string-comparisons
+5. An in-house [master-data-management tool](https://github.com/vikrantdeshpande09876/Masterize_Hospital_Entities) to recursively parse and merge subsets of data while tracking transitive dependencies, and used the Levenshtein algorithm for string-comparisons.
-5. An AI product to [detect weapons](https://github.com/vikrantdeshpande09876/Weapons-Detector-WUPHF) in CCTV/webcam footage and immediately notify authorities.
+6. An AI product to [detect weapons](https://github.com/vikrantdeshpande09876/Weapons-Detector-WUPHF) in CCTV/webcam footage and immediately notify authorities.
-6. Bronze medal for [Revenue prediction](https://www.kaggle.com/vikrantdeshpande098/gstore-cust-revenue-prediction) via a meta-model of Gradient-Boosting methods.
+7. Bronze medal for [Revenue prediction](https://www.kaggle.com/vikrantdeshpande098/gstore-cust-revenue-prediction) via a meta-model of Gradient-Boosting methods.

 ### Reach out on [LinkedIn](https://www.linkedin.com/in/vikrant-deshpande/) to `merge` our conversation further.